wapfel20/cloudsql_cross-region_failover/README.md

   Migration vs Disaster Recovery
   - This script was designed with Disaster Recovery in mind but a planned "Regional Migration" is no different.
 It can be used for this scenario as well.

+  Using the script via Cloud Shell
+  - To use this script via cloud shell or any other shell:
+    - In the Google Cloud Console (console.google.com) or on your own device, open a terminal window
+    - clone the repository into your working directory
+    - Run one of the scripts (standard or no delete) using "bash" - ex. bash sqlFailover.sh
+    - Look for prompts and instructions in the terminal.
+It will guide you through the failover process.